A357i/loopspace/README.md

 # loopspace

-# A collection of my coding ...
-Yep!
+# A collection of my problem-solving challenge!
 ----